Jikon Lai

 Jikon Lai was Assistant Professor in the International Political Economy Programme of the S.Rajaratnam School of International Studies at Nanyang Technological University and Lecturer in International Relations at the University of Melbourne.
 He received his doctoral degree from the Department of International Relations in the College of Asia & the Pacific at The Australian National University.
 He had previously studied at the University of Oxford where he obtained an M.Phil. in International Relations; and the London School of Economics and Political Science, finishing with a B.Sc. in Economics (First Class).

 Jikon has extensive experience teaching at the postgraduate-level.
-He has taught at the University of Melbourne, the Australian National University and Macquarie University in Australia.
-He is currently teaching in the International Political Economy programme in the S.Rajaratnam School of International Studies at Nanyang Technological University in Singapore.
+He has taught at the University of Melbourne, the Australian National University, Macquarie University in Sydney and the S.Rajaratnam School of International Studies at Nanyang Technological University in Singapore.
 He has convened and taught the following subjects:

 • International Political Economy